Skip to content

 2. Get consent for each campaign

-Different SMS campaigns require different opt-in messages.
+Different campaigns require different SMS opt-in messages.
 If you send promotional and transactional text messages, you need to get consent for each campaign separately.

 Also: customers consenting to one type of campaign doesn’t allow you to send messages from other brands or companies.
-For example, if you own a soap-making business and a dog-walking business, you can’t cross-promote marketing messages without express implied consent for each.
+For example, if you own a soap-making business and a dog-walking business, you can’t cross-promote marketing messages without express consent for each.

 3. Avoid generic link shorteners